-Bitcoin Cash is a cryptocurrency altcoin.
-The speedier, more cost-efficient alternative to Bitcoin was designed as a solution to the original platform’s scalability issues.
+Bitcoin Cash (BCH) is a cryptocurrency altcoin designed to be a faster, more cost-efficient alternative to Bitcoin and a solution to the original platform’s scalability issues.
 It acts as a peer-to-peer electronic cash system developed to quickly verify micropayments at high capacity with privacy.

 Like other decentralized finance solutions, Bitcoin Cash operates on a blockchain, making permissionless transactions possible via public ledger without the aid of a centralized third-party entity, such as a bank or government.